Britannia Bridge: Design

 Stephenson's report drew attention to the difference of opinion between his experts, but reassured the directors that the design of the masonry piers allowed for the tubes to be given suspension support, and no view need yet be taken as to the need for it, which would be resolved by further experiments.
 A 75 ft span model was constructed and tested at Fairbairn's Millwall shipyard, and used as a basis for the final design.
 Stephenson, who had not previously attended any of Fairbairn's experiments, was present at one involving this 'model tube', and consequently was persuaded that auxiliary chains were unnecessary.
-The piers above the level of the present road deck have thus never had any practical use.
+No chains were fitted.
+As the only purpose of the piers (above the level of the present road deck) was to support the chains, these piers have never had any practical use.
 Although Stephenson had pressed for the tubes to be elliptical in section, Fairbairn's preferred rectangular section was adopted.
 Fairbairn was responsible both for the cellular construction of the top part of the tubes, and for developing the stiffening of the side panels.
 Each main span weighed roughly 1,830 tonnes.